On this page...

 Back to topBeware of Free Grant Writing

 There are companies that operate online offering “free” grant writing services that are not free.
-Some require you sign a contract before receiving an award that ask you to purchase from a third party in exchange for their services if awarded.
+Some require you to sign a contract before receiving an award that asks you to purchase from a third party in exchange for their services if awarded.

 From Evaluation Guidelines in RFA: No more than 4% of each program's total budget can be used for local evaluation efforts.
 You may NOT use grant funds to pay for grant writing or make purchases, enter into any contract, or incur expenses before you have a signed grant agreement. – pg.
 22 of Iowa RFA